 The Better Care Fund is split into two Pools.
-RMBC host Pool 1 with income of £21.486m, which includes the former Intermediate Care and Equipment pooled budgets together with Occupational Therapy services, falls prevention, jointly commissioned integrated services and management of the Disabled Facilities grant funding.
-The RCCG host Pool 2 with income of £10.903m.
+RMBC host Pool 1 with income of £24.758m, which includes the former Intermediate Care and Equipment pooled budgets together with Occupational Therapy services, falls prevention, jointly commissioned integrated services and management of the Disabled Facilities grant funding.
+The RCCG host Pool 2 with income of £10.841m which supports